dymaxionlabs/python-sdk/docs/index.rst

   tiling_job.is_running()
   #=> True

-And now you are able to predict in your estimator, the prediction job might take a few minutes.
+And now you are able to predict with your estimator.
+The prediction job might take a few minutes.

 .. code-block:: python